michaeldebarros/chatbot/README.md

 The system requires no persistent data store.
 All storage is done in a map data strcuture(as implemented by Go).

-The frontend sends an identification of the user in the Headers.
+The frontend sends an identification of the user in the Headers, this way is possible to verify if there is an ongoing vacation booking and in what step it is.